 Waiting list administration fee

-We will be charging a non-refundable administrative fee of £16 to join the allotment waiting list from 1 August 2017 .
-The introduction of this waiting list fee is a recommendation of the current Allotment Strategy (2014-24).
+It now costs £16 to join the allotment waiting list.
+We introduced the waiting list administration fee on 1 August 2017 .
+This fee is a recommendation of the current Allotment Strategy (2014-24).
 The strategy was created by the council in partnership with the Brighton & Hove Allotment Federation and The Food Partnership, in consultation with allotment holders in the city.